agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 {% capture file_dir %}/files/hour-record/{% endcapture %}

 The [cycling hour record][hour_record] is a grueling experience: the would-be record setter rides as far as they can in one hour.
-In the modern era, it was first set in 1972 by the great [Eddy Merckx][merckx],[^1] and it has traded hands multiple times since.
-Wikipedia has a plot showing this progression, which I have copied below:
+The record was first set in the modern era by the great [Eddy Merckx][merckx],[^1] and it has traded hands multiple times since.
+Wikipedia has this plot showing the progression:

 [hour_record]: https://en.wikipedia.org/wiki/Hour_record
 [merckx]: https://en.wikipedia.org/wiki/Eddy_Merckx